IngridAtMicrosoft/DocsContent/singlesource/v1/media-protection-options.md

 # Media Protection Options

-Viewing media stream outputs can be restricted using media protection options.
-Each media stream output with media protection option is encrypted with a content keys.
-Viewers can access the content key required to view an output by presenting a valid token to the content key server.
+Media stream outputs can protected using media protection options.
+Each media stream output with media protection option is encrypted with a content key.
+Authorized viewers can use tokens to access the content key for a media stream output.

-Tokens used to request content keys are encrypted with a token signing key, stored in Azure Key Vault.
-The token signing key is accessed a Managed Identity of the media account.
+Tokens used in request media content key requests are signed with a token signing certificate, stored in Azure Key Vault.
+The token signing certificate is accessed a managed identity associated with the media account.

-## Creating a token validation certificate
+## Creating a token signing certificate

 Each media protection option requires a token signing certificate, stored in an Azure Key Vault.

-Creating a certificate for token validation:
+Creating a token signing certificate:

 #### [C#](#tab/csharp)